SEI-TAS/kalki-iot-interface/README.md

 ## Prerequisites
 - Docker and Docker-Compose have to be installed.
-- Kalki-db library Docker image.
+- Kalki-db library build env Docker image.
 See [here](https://github.com/SEI-TAS/kalki-db) for installation details.
 - Each API plugin may have additional setup requirements.
 Review the readme file for each plugin that is to be used to set up all necessary configs or dependencies.

 ## Configuration